BREWING COFFEE IS FUN

 Well, it can be if you have the right stuff.
 Like Chuck Yeager, only different.
 Let us help you out.
-We will show you how to make a great cup of DOMA coffee at home using several different brewing methods.
+We’ll show you how to make a great cup of DOMA coffee at home using several different brewing methods.

 Good water equals good coffee, so be sure to use filtered or bottled water for brewing.
-Brew with water that’s 205°F to 208°F for light to medium roasted coffees and 195°F to 200°F for darker roasted coffees.
+Brew with water that’s 30 seconds off boil for light- to medium-roasted coffees, and 1 minute off boil for darker roasted coffees.

-Weight is always constant while volume will change depending on a myriad of factors such as roast level and the size of your grind.
-We recommend the use of a digital scale so you can use a weight based unit of measurement, such as grams, to have a repeatable brewing experience.
+Weight is always constant, while volume will change depending on factors such as roast level and the size of your grind.
+We recommend the use of a digital scale so you can use a weight-based unit of measurement, such as grams, to have a repeatable brewing experience.

 Having a grinder that produces a consistent grind size is pivotal for great coffee, so be sure to use a conical or flat set of burrs.
 Grinding fresh for each batch of coffee will produce the best tasting results.